sakuraloku/MineTheWorld/README.md

 str is the string you want to find treasure from.
 It returns list of string you want.

+# Writer
+tool to write data into file.

 # Samples
 There are some MineTheWorld sample provided in samples directory.